rgb-protocol/RGB-Documentation/annexes/commitments.md

 `Transition` types through a dedicated `OpCommitment` structure that is then strict-serialized and hashed.

-`OpCommitment` consists of a sub-commitments to blocks of the operation data, where each sub-commitment is created with a custom procedure.
+`OpCommitment` consists in a set of commitments to blocks of the operation data, each generated with a specific procedure.

-For instance, operation global state, inputs and assignments are merklized, such that a succinct proofs of some specific state or input inclusion in RGB operation can be produced and used in smart contracts.
-Additionally to that, assignments are concealed before the merklization, and range proofs are removed from the commitment, such that an aggregation of the historical proofs can be applied without changing the operation ids.
+For instance, global state, inputs and assignments are merklized, such that compact proofs of inclusion can be produced and used in smart contracts.

-To ensure succinctness, other types of collections, such as metadata, are not merklized and strict-serialized producing `StrictHash`, which participates in the final `OpCommitment` structure.
+Additionally to that, assignments are concealed before the merklization, such that an entity that does not know the blinding factor can still reproduce the same operation ID.
+Other collections such as metadata are simply strict-serialized, producing a `StrictHash` as sub-commitment.

 ```mermaid
 flowchart LR